hliang2/academic/content/authors/admin/_index.md

   - course: MS in Electrical and Computer Engineering
     institution: Carnegie Mellon University
     year: 2019 - 2020
-  - course: Beng in Electrical Engineering
+  - course: Bachelor in Electrical Engineering
     institution: University of Electronic Science and Technology of China
     year: 2014 - 2018